Successful Story of a Bright Girl: Plot

 Cha Yang-soon (Jang Na-ra) is a simple girl living in the countryside with her grandmother.
 She spends most of her time dreaming of someday meeting her Prince Charming; in her fantasy, she saves him from harm with her martial arts skills, and they live happily ever after.
 Han Gi-tae (Jang Hyuk) is the spoiled and arrogant president of a successful makeup company, Snowy Cosmetics.
-While in the country on business, Gi-tae goes parachuting and accidentally falls straight into Yang-soon's outdoor bathtub while she's taking a bath, and it's hate at first sight for the two.
+While in the country on business, Gi-tae goes parachuting and accidentally falls straight into Yang-soon's outdoor bathtub while she is taking a bath, and it's hate at first sight for the two.

 Soon, dire circumstances impel Yang-soon to move to the city in search of a job that will allow her to settle her parents' massive financial debts.
-To earn all the necessary cash, she becomes a maid for a wealthy family and moves into their house.
+To earn and save all the money she can, she becomes a maid for a wealthy family and moves into their house.
 At her new job, she comes face-to-face with Gi-tae, who happens to be one of her employers.
-At first Yang-soon has trouble adjusting to city life; she gets bullied at school and doesn't get along with Gi-tae's girlfriend Yoon Na-hee (Han Eun-jung).
+At first Yang-soon has trouble adjusting to city life; she gets bullied at school and does not get along with Gi-tae's girlfriend Yoon Na-hee (Han Eun-jung).
 But she soon makes friends with siblings Song Seok-gu (Yoon Tae-young) and Song Bo-bae (Choo Ja-hyun); Bo-bae becomes her best friend, and Seok-gu seems attracted to her.
 Also, the short-tempered Gi-tae slowly warms up to her as Yang-soon teaches him a thing or two about manners with her folksy, down-to-earth, no-nonsense approach to life.

 But things take a serious turn when Gi-tae, the heir of the family business, finds himself betrayed by a pair of duplicitous family members: his rival and cousin Oh Joon-tae (Ryu Soo-young), and Joon-tae's father.
 Their behind-the-scenes intrigues lead to Gi-tae's professional downfall.
 Distraught by the situation and suddenly penniless, Gi-tae has no one to turn to except Yang-soon.
-She teaches him to stand on his own two feet, and with hard work and creativity, gain back everything he's lost.
+She teaches him to stand on his own two feet, and with hard work and creativity, gain back everything he has lost.